akha-security/akha-sourcemap/README.md

 - Text report if `-o` is provided
 - HTML report generated automatically

-## Disclaimer
+## ⚠️ Disclaimer & Ethical Use

+**AKHA-SOURCEMAP is developed for educational and authorized professional security testing purposes only.**

-Use this tool only on systems you are authorized to test.
+* Do NOT employ this tool against systems, networks, or applications that you do not hold explicit, documented permission to test.
+* Use staging environments whenever possible.
+The developers assume zero liability and are not responsible for any misuse, damage, or legal consequences caused by the operation of this software.
+You act entirely at your own risk.

 <div align="center">
-  <strong>Developed by akha-security</strong>
+<b>Developed with ❤️ for the Security Community.
+Licensed under MIT.</b>
 </div>